deepalipansare/pactera/RecipeFinder/Readme.txt

 Running the program -
 Please run RecipeFinder.bat to execute the program.
+Please make sure lib folder is in the same directory as the RecipeFinder.bat file.

 Input -
 The RecipeRecommender class takes command line input.